Piano

-A piano is a keyboard instrument that produces sound when its keys are depressed, activating an action mechanism where hammers strike strings.
-Modern pianos have a row of 88 black and white keys, tuned to a chromatic scale in equal temperament.
+A piano is a keyboard instrument that produces sound when its keys are pressed, activating an action mechanism where hammers strike strings.
+Modern pianos have a row of 88 black and white keys—with the exception of the Bosendörfer and Stuart & Sons pianos—and tuned to a chromatic scale in equal temperament.
 A musician who specializes in piano is called a pianist.

 There are two main types of piano: the grand piano and the upright piano.
 The grand piano offers better sound and more precise key control, making it the preferred choice when space and budget allow.
 The grand piano is also considered a necessity in venues hosting skilled pianists.
 The upright piano is more commonly used because of its smaller size and lower cost.

 When a key is depressed, the strings inside are struck by felt-coated wooden hammers.
 The vibrations are transmitted through a bridge to a soundboard that amplifies the sound by coupling the acoustic energy to the air.
 When the key is released, a damper stops the string's vibration, ending the sound.
 Most notes have three strings, except for the bass, which graduates from one to two.
 Notes can be sustained when the keys are released by the use of pedals at the base of the instrument, which lift the dampers off the strings.
 The sustain pedal allows pianists to connect and overlay sound, and achieve expressive and colorful sonority.

 In the 19th century, influenced by Romantic music trends, the fortepiano underwent changes such as the use of a cast iron frame, which allowed much greater string tensions.
 Aliquot stringing gave grand pianos a more powerful sound, a longer sustain, and a richer tone.
 Later in the century, as the piano became more common it allowed families to listen to a newly published musical piece by having a family member play a simplified version.

 The piano is widely employed in classical, jazz, traditional and popular music for solo and ensemble performances, accompaniment, and for composing, songwriting and rehearsals.
 Despite its weight and cost, the piano's versatility, the extensive training of musicians, and its availability in venues, schools, and rehearsal spaces have made it a familiar instrument in the Western world.